 Equity and Social Justice Webinar Series

 The BU Wheelock Equity and Social Justice webinar series features academic and community experts in dialogue about a wide variety of topics related to equity and social justice.
-The series provides context to the current and future state of social justice and equity in education and human development and strives to equip participants with tools to take action.
+The series provides a context to current and future social justice and equity issues in education and human development and offers attendees tools to take action.

 Click here for an archive of our 2020 webinars!